Should you have any questions regarding canceling or withdrawing from a course or the University, please contact Wildcat Central at 325-674-2300.

 a withdrawal from a course after the drop/add period.
 Tuition refunds will be made according to the Refund Tuition Schedule in the catalog.
 (Days indicated are calendar days during the term, excluding Saturday and Sunday.)
 The last day for students to withdraw from a course is the Friday of the 12th week of the long term.

 Any withdrawal from a course that occurs on the first day of the course or after, is considered to be a course withdrawal.
-Students must officially withdraw from a course by completing a withdraw form sent to them by the Online Student Services team.
+Students must officially withdraw from a course by completing a withdraw form sent to them by the Online Student Success team.
 A course withdrawal will result in a grade of “W” (withdrawal) until the end of the business day on the Wednesday prior to the last week of class.
 Course withdrawal will result in a grade of “F” (failing) after the Wednesday prior to the last week of class.
 No grades of “I” (incomplete) will be permitted.
-A withdrawal grade for the course will appear on the transcript.
-There are no tuition refunds once a course begins.
-Please reference the refund Tuition Schedule in the catalog.
-All course fees will be the responsibility of the student requesting the withdrawal, according to the ACU Online course refund policy in place for the last day of participation.
+A “W” (withdrawal) grade for the course will appear on the transcript.
+Please reference the tuition refund schedule in the catalog.

 II.
 Withdrawing or Canceling from the University

 Those of us who work on this campus are always sorry to see a student leave ACU.
 Our goal, from the time a student begins school, is to ensure he/she graduates from ACU.
 We know that there are many reasons why students leave, some unpreventable, but hope that you will allow us the opportunity to help you if we can.
-If you are unsure where to get the assistance you need, please contact the Office of Student Retention at 325-674-5302.
+If you are unsure where to get the assistance you need, please contact Wildcat Central at 325.674.2300

-A University withdrawal is defined as an official departure from a student’s assigned graduate certificate or degree plan and/or a leave or withdrawal from courses without plans to resume study or re-enroll at ACU Online within the next one calendar year (365 days).
-ACU Online would like to have the opportunity to assist each student with completing his or her selected graduate certificate or degree program.
-If a student is unsure where to get the assistance needed, a student should contact his or her Student Services Advisor before making plans to withdraw.
-A university withdrawal may be provided as a last resort for a student who cannot continue in his or her graduate program of study.
-Please contact the Student Services Team at 855-219-7300.
+A University withdrawal is defined as an official departure from a student’s academic program and/or a leave or withdrawal from courses without plans to resume study or re-enroll at ACU Online within the next year.
+ACU Online would like to have the opportunity to assist each student with completing their program.
+If a student is unsure where to get the assistance needed, a student should contact their Student Success Advisor before making plans to withdraw.
+Please contact the Student Success Team at 855-219-7300.

 A. Withdrawing during the Semester